roc-lang/basic-webserver/README.md

 ## Example

 Run this example server with `$ roc helloweb.roc` (on linux, add `--linker=legacy`) and go to `http://localhost:8000` in your browser.
 You can change the port (8000) and the host (localhost) by setting the environment variables ROC_BASIC_WEBSERVER_PORT and ROC_BASIC_WEBSERVER_HOST.

-:warning: This example requires a roc TESTING release, you can find it under assets [here](https://github.com/roc-lang/roc/releases).

 ```roc
 app [Model, server] {